carloswph/ibgecode-php/README.md

 Just require the library using Composer `composer require carloswph/ibgecode-php`.

 # Usage
-Simple autoload and instantiate the IBGE classe - including an array of the searched codes as parameter.
+Simply autoload and instantiate the IBGE class - including an array of the searched codes as parameter.
 From the initial instance, the class admits methods to get the respective city, the state or both.
-All methods return and array of results.
+All methods return an array of results.

 ```php
 use WPH\IBGE\IBGE;